marvrez/waves/README.md

-# sdf-edit
+# waves
-SDF editor created with Vulkan 1.3
+Ocean wave simulation using FFT and running on the GPU.
+Created with Vulkan 1.3